No Property Agent? No Worries!

 Can you fix stuff?
 Or learn how to fix stuff?

 Most houses need a little fixing to sell for the optimum price, and some people are super handy at this.
 If this is you, pat yourself on the back.
 If it isn’t you, you’re still good.
 That’s because chances are there’s something you know how to fix – whether it’s hammering a loose nail or painting a ceiling.
 And if not, there’s usually someone who can teach you how – whether it’s your dad or YouTube.
 And if you’re still shaking your head, that’s OK: there’s always the phone.
 More about this in a bit.

 Can you clean and clear?

 You’re damned right you can clean and clear – you do it all the time.
-I feel your pain.
+We feel your pain.
 It might seem basic, but a clean, uncluttered home makes a massive difference to the way potential buyers look at it.
 You’re showing your place off!
-And remember that de-cluttering doesn’t need to be permanent: a buyer won’t care that you’ve moved Great-aunt Betty’s collection of antique china clowns out to a box in the garage – just that they can look at your place without distraction.
+And remember that decluttering doesn’t need to be permanent: a buyer won’t care that you’ve moved Great-aunt May’s collection of antique china clowns out to a box in the garage – just that they can look at your place without distraction.